tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

     * `unexpected section header '\description'`
     * `unexpected END_OF_INPUT`

-* The formatting of functon usage has changed.
+* In "Usage" usage section, you'll notice the formatting of function calls has changed.
 Previously, function usage was wrapped to produce the smallest number of lines, e.g.:

     ```r